Binny And Family (Hindi Movie) - "Unpaid" Movie Review

 Long Version -

 First off, that girl, Anjini Dhawan who plays Binny is something.
 I went into the movie theatre not knowing her name but looked her up right after the movie finished.
 I realized she is Varun Dhawan's niece.
 Don't let all of that nepotism talk bother you though.
 This girls delivers the goods and brilliantly on her debut.
-She plays an 18 yr old to the T and she repeatedly reminded me of my 16 yr old niece growing up in metro city.
+She plays an 18 yr old to the T and she repeatedly reminded me of my 16 yr old niece growing up in a metro city.

 Her dialogues with her best friend, a Gujju named Bhavesh Patel, are exactly how people that age speak nowadays, especially in metros.
 That Gujju character also provides most of the humour in the movie and you will be reminded of a famous Hindi movie celebrity when you see him on the screen.
 He will also take that celebrity's name once in the movie.
 So watch out for that.